 It is possible that processing times will increase for affected permanent residence categories as a result of this change.
 In order for an in-person interview to take place, the case must be transferred from the regional USCIS processing center to a local USCIS Field Office in the area of the applicant’s residence where the interview will be conducted.
 Local USCIS Field Offices are already working at a high capacity.
 Mandating that they conduct additional interviews is likely to increase waiting times, unless USCIS plans to simultaneously increase staffing levels.
 USCIS has indicated that it plans to meet the additional interview requirement through enhancements in training and technology as well as transitions in some aspects of case management.

 A mandatory in-person interview could result in a change in the documentary requirements and strategy for affected cases.
-For example, while only photocopies of civil documents, such as birth and marriage certificates, are required for applications submitted with USCIS regional service centers, originals must generally be presented when appearing at an in-person interview.
+For example, while only photocopies of civil documents, such as birth and marriage certificates, are generally required for applications submitted with USCIS regional service centers, originals must generally be presented when appearing at an in-person interview.
 Additionally, if delays extend beyond one year from the time of filing, any accompanying medical examination performed by a government-approved “civil surgeon” would expire and a new one will be required at the time of the interview.
 Delays could also result in the need to timely apply for a renewal of the individual’s Employment Authorization Document (EAD) and Advance Parole (AP).